Client-Focused. Experienced.

 Filing The Papers

-The first official step is filing a divorce petition (Form FL-100) with the family court in the county where you live, including a declaration of children you have together.
+The first official step is filing a divorce petition (Form FL-100) with the family court in the county where you live, including a declaration of the children you have together.
 If you want the court to rule on parenting arrangements, you can also file the child custody and visitation (parenting time) application attachment.

 Either spouse can file for divorce or separation.
 It is not necessary to prove grounds for divorce in California other than “irreconcilable differences.”
-Filing the petition and paying the filing fee automatically invokes restraining orders relating to joint finances, joint property and joint custody.
-If there has been abuse or threats in the marriage, it may be prudent to seek a domestic violence protective order with the help of a divorce lawyer.
+Filing the divorce petition and paying the filing fee automatically invokes restraining orders relating to joint finances, joint property and joint custody.
+If there has been abuse or threats in the marriage, it may be prudent to seek a domestic violence protective order with the help of an Irvine divorce lawyer.

 Serving The Summons

-An adult other than the petitioner must serve the spouse with the divorce papers.
+An adult other than the petitioner must serve the spouse with the divorce paperwork.
 This does not have to be a surprise or adversarial event.
 A friend or family member can deliver the papers, for instance, or you can hire a process server.

 Responding To The Petition